OSGP/Documentation/Userguide/Installation/3-setupOSGP.md

 ###Setting Up the OSGP Platform
+This chapter describes all the steps needed to set-up the OSGP Platform.

 ### Importing Maven Projects into Eclipse
 Open eclipse (the executable can be found in the folder `/home/dev/Tools/eclipse`) and import the projects:
 File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources` You will find 5 folders there, import each one (Except Config) in the following order:

--- `/home/dev/Sources/Shared`
+- `/home/dev/Sources/Shared`
--- `/home/dev/Sources/Platform`
+- `/home/dev/Sources/Platform`
--- `/home/dev/Sources/Protocol-Adapter-OSLP`
+- `/home/dev/Sources/Protocol-Adapter-OSLP`
--- `/home/dev/Sources/Protocol-Adapter-DLMS`
+- `/home/dev/Sources/Protocol-Adapter-DLMS`

 ![alt text](./installation-script-screenshots/54.png)